rrshaban/rrshaban.github.io/_posts/2015-09-23-deep-dreaming-with-google.md

 *Input image, the view of Swarthmore from Alice Paul dormitory*

-Now we can look at what deep dream output looks like for at low levels at six octaves (that is, our feedback loop has passed through the layer six times, exaggerating the features detected).
+Now we can look at what deep dream output looks like at various stages in the network.
+In order to exaggerate our features, the output below has gone through six octaves (that is, our feedback loop has passed through the layer six times).

 #### Low-layer dream output